Cry of Battle: Plot

 The film begins on December 8, 1941, with the Japanese attacking the Philippines.
 Dave McVey Jr., the son of a rich American businessman with extensive holdings in the Philippines, is attacked by murderous bandits.
 He is rescued by Careo, a Filipino patriot who has put together a group of anti-Japanese Filipino guerrillas.
 Carero hides Dave with an elderly Filipino and his granddaughter, who teach Dave Tagalog.

 Careo returns again to tell Dave that his father has left the Philippines, but Dave is joined by a fellow American, Joe Trent, a rough merchant sailor who was third mate on a cargo ship that was sunk by the Japanese.
 Joe's ship was part of a merchant line owned by Dave's father.
 Joe figures that Dave's father will reward him for keeping his son safe.
 Joe gets drunk and rapes the teenage granddaughter.
 When the girl starts screaming, Dave has no choice but to flee with Joe.

 They meet a band of armed Filipinos led by Atong and the English-speaking woman Sisa.
 The quick-thinking Joe tells the band that if they bring them to Colonel Ryker, an American officer in charge of a guerrilla unit, Ryker will reward them.
 Ryker tells Dave that the Japanese would probably give him a comfortable existence and might repatriate him to the United States because of his father's extensive business dealings with Japan.
 Dave replies that his father's connections to Japan were from before the war and he would rather fight with the guerrillas.
 The group joins Ryker's unit in fighting the Japanese.

-Joe is promoted to lieutenant and is to accompany a Filipino captain on a raid against a Japanese-held sugar refinery and railway.
-Joe brings Dave, Atong, Sisa and a group of their original band on the mission.
-After the captain is killed, Atong kills one of his own men over the captain's pistol.
+Joe is promoted to lieutenant and is ordered to accompany a Filipino captain Garcia on a raid against a Japanese-held sugar refinery and railway.
+Joe brings Dave, Atong, Sisa and a group of their original group along.
+Garcia and Dave sneak up on some Japanese who are bathing but Garcia is mortally wounded in the fight and begs Dave to go on as the mission is important.
+Joe spots an opportunity to back out of the mission but before they can return to Ryker, Garcia commits suicide forcing the group to proceed.
+Seeing Garcia dead, Atong kills one of his own men over Garcia's pistol.
 Joe makes Atong give the pistol to Dave.

-Not wishing to complete their mission, Joe sends Dave and Sisa into a village to ask the locals for food.
-As they are negotiating, Joe's band massacres the villagers to steal their rice, with Joe shooting Atong during the raid.
-Sisa quickly switches her loyalties to Joe.
+Dave falls ill with Malaria, while Sisa tells Joe that Atong and his men won't proceed until they have food.
+Sisa and Atong guide the group into a village to ask the locals for food.
+As Dave is negotiating, Joe's group attack and massacres the villagers.
+Dave is shocked to see Sisa knew of the massacre in advance.
+Joe spots an opportunity and shoots Atong during the raid.